Node.js

 session.requestSync(method, url, options?): Response;

 These block the event loop.
 Don't use them inside an async server.
-They're here for scripts and CLIs where you genuinely don't have a loop to worry about.
+They exist for scripts and CLIs where the event loop isn't a concern.

 RequestOptions